PuPPy-Python/Scientific_Computing/README.md

 # Scientific_Computing
-We are a Special Interest Group (SIG) of Puget Sound Programming Python meetup (PuPPy - https://www.meetup.com/PSPPython/).
+We are a **Special Interest Group (SIG)** of **Puget Sound Programming Python meetup** (PuPPy - https://www.meetup.com/PSPPython/).
 We tentatively meet every Third-Thursday.
 Our meetings are informal, where speakers present/demonstrate on a topic.
 We emphasize lively discussions after each talk/demonstration.
 Our goal is to teach and learn from others.

-##Organizers of this SIG:<br>
+## Organizers of this SIG:<br>
 **Sai S. Nudurupati** (meetup profile: https://www.meetup.com/members/189071684/); <br>
 **Kurt Maurer** (meetup profile: https://www.meetup.com/PSPPython/members/186155114/); and <br>
 **Amanda Manaster** (meetup profile: https://www.meetup.com/PSPPython/members/256934194/). <br>

 **PuPPy's Code Of Conduct (CoC - https://www.pspython.com/pages/code-of-conduct/)**  applies to our meetups.
 If you face an issue, please report to either a Scientific_Computing meetup's organizer (Sai, Kurt, and Amanda) or any of the PuPPy's organizers.
 Please be nice to each other and have fun.

-## Information about previous talks and material are listed below:
+## Find information on previous talks below:

 ### 25Apr19: Talks at CBRE Dev